shovz/DI-Hackathon-2/feedback/server.js.md

 -   Good use of db relationships.
 -   line 158,169: Woohoo, using like.
 Noice.
 In all seriousness, you did a very nice job with your search functionality!!
 -   Object destructuring too.
 Cool. ;D
+-   Thank you guys for providing your tables here!
+This allowed me to fully test the app. 😁

 **Things to improve**